Micro-level dynamics in hidden action situations with limited information: Results

-The dynamics of the principal's search for optimal incentive schemes\footnote{For readability, we refer to the action found by the principal and the corresponding sharing rule (the incentive scheme) as the \textit{solution}. } are driven by two forces: \begin{enumerate*}[label=\textit{(\roman*)}] \item The distance between the solution found by the principal and the optimal one, and \item the fluctuation range of the predicted action space. \end{enumerate*} The dynamics unfolding from the interaction of these two forces are illustrated in Fig. \ref{fig:macroeffect}, which schematically shows a stylized hill-climbing procedure with a global search: In period \(t\), the principal starts at a random position in the predicted action space (indicated by the vertical line).
+The dynamics of this effect are driven by two forces: \begin{enumerate*}[label=\textit{(\roman*)}] \item The distance between the solution found by the principal and the optimal one, and \item the fluctuation range of the predicted action space. \end{enumerate*} The dynamics unfolding from the interaction of these two forces are illustrated in Fig. \ref{fig:macroeffect}, which schematically shows a stylized hill-climbing procedure with a global search: In period \(t\), the principal starts at a random position in the predicted action space (indicated by the vertical line).
 The gray area around this position indicates the local search space.
-In period \(t+1\), the principal performs a global search outside of the gray area but inside the boundaries of the action space, leading to an increase of the action level.
+In period \(t+1\), the principal performs a global search outside of the gray area but inside the boundaries of the action space, leading to an increase in the agent's effort.
 The search procedure is repeated \(h\) times until the discovered solution is close to the action space's upper boundary.\footnote{Recall that actions are ordered, and due to first-order stochastic dominance, higher action levels lead to higher outcomes.
 Therefore, to increase the outcome, the principal intends to move towards the upper boundary of the action space.}